Mozayik/shovel/README.md

 Shovel uses an enhanced fork of the [JSON5](https://www.npmjs.com/package/@johnls/json5) library that returns `Node` objects instead of simple Javascript values for each value, array or object in the JSON5.
 A node object has `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the node comes from.
 This allows error messages that contain location information to help the Shovel user to find and fix errors in their script.

-### Writing an Asserter
+### Writing an Assertion

-The asserter must be a Javascript class.
+The assertion must be a Javascript class.
 The `constructor` will be called with a `container` object, which at a minimum contains:

 Each script assertions runs with a new instance of the specified asserter. `assert` will always be called. `rectify` will only be called if the assertion condition has not been met.